We Offer Same Day Service M-S 8AM-5PM

 • Unconsciousness

-If you have these symptoms and you think you might have been exposed to CO, get fresh air immediately and call 911 or your local emergency number.
+If you have these symptoms and think you might have been exposed to CO, get fresh air immediately and call 911 or your local emergency number.

 How to Prevent CO Poisoning

-CO poisoning is a serious threat to public health, and it’s important to be aware of the symptoms and how to prevent it.
+Carbon monoxide poisoning is a serious threat to public health, and it’s important to be aware of the symptoms and how to prevent it.
+Carbon monoxide is a silent killer—but there are steps you can take to protect yourself and your family, such as the following:

 • The first thing to prevent CO poisoning is to have your gas, oil, and wood-burning appliances checked by a safety professional each year before using them.